What Does the Bible Teach About Repentance?

 How Does This Work with the Clear Gospel Message?

-This plays out in how we present the clear Gospel message too.
+This plays out in how we present the clear gospel message too.
 We cannot tell someone that if they want to be saved, they have to make Jesus the Lord of their life.
 This is because they can’t make Him the Lord of their life until after salvation through the Holy Spirit according to 1 Corinthians 12:3 as we saw previously.
 Likewise, we cannot “let Jesus come into our heart” because God does not put His Spirit into our hearts until after we have trusted Him as Savior according to Ephesians 1:13-14 and 2 Corinthians 1:21-22:

 (Ephesians 1:13-14) “In whom [Jesus] ye also trusted, after that ye heard the word of truth, the gospel of your salvation: in whom [Jesus] also after that ye believed, ye were sealed with that holy Spirit of promise, {14} Which is the earnest of our inheritance until the redemption of the purchased possession, unto the praise of his glory.”